America’s largest milk producer files for bankruptcy

 The 94-year-old company has struggled in recent years because Americans are drinking less cows milk.
 2019 has been particularly brutal: the company’s sales tumbled 7% in the first half of the year, and profit fell 14%.
 Dean Foods stock has lost 80% this year

-The company, which makes some of the country’s most recognizable milk and dairy products, including Dairy Pure, Organic Valley and Land O’Lakes, has blamed its struggles on the “accelerated decline in the conventional white milk category.”
+The company, which produces some of the country’s most recognizable milk and dairy products, including Dairy Pure, Organic Valley and Land O’Lakes milks, has blamed its struggles on the “accelerated decline in the conventional white milk category.”

 The company is saddled with debt and has been unable to fund all of its workers’ pensions.
 So on Tuesday, Dean Foods filed for Chapter 11 bankruptcy protection to keep the business operating, reorganize its debt and help fund the pensions while it looks to sell the company.